dojo/framework/docs/V3-Migration-Guide.md

 Time elapsed: 0.677seconds
 ```

-At this point the project is ready to have the old @dojo dependencies removed and the new @dojo/framework installed.
-The commands for doing this is included in the migration tools output.
+At this point, the project is ready to have the old @dojo dependencies removed and the new @dojo/framework installed.
+The commands for doing this get included in the migration tools output.

 ```
 Upgrade complete, you can now add the new dojo/framework dependency and safely remove deprecated dependencies with the following: